Stage One train stabling

 Properties neighbouring the proposed train stabling site received this letter, together with information about train stabling ahead of the announcement of the preferred stabling site on 16 December 2020.

-Online consultation commenced simultaneously and remains open via the link at the bottom of this page.
+Online consultation started in December 2020 and remains open via the link at the bottom of this page.

 Should you have any questions about the project please contact the Suburban Rail Loop information help line at 1800 105 105 or via the Contact page.

-The best way to stay up to date with what’s happening on the project and opportunities to be involved is to sign up for project updates here.
+The best way to stay up to date with what’s happening on the project and opportunities to be involved is to sign up for project updates.